sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 You can either upload a CSV of contacts to an existing list or you can manually add contacts to a list.

-To upload a CSV to an existing list, navigate to the Contacts page and click Add List or Segment.
-Click Upload CSV.
-Under the dropdown menu titled Add to an existing list select the list you want to add your new contacts to.
+To upload a CSV to an existing list, navigate to the Contacts page and click **Add List or Segment**.
+Click **Upload CSV**.
+Under the dropdown menu titled **Add to an existing list** select the list you want to add your new contacts to.
 Continue with the CSV upload process as described here.

-To manually add a contact to an existing list, navigate to the Contacts page and click Add List or Segment.
-Click Manual Add.
-Under the dropdown menu titled Add to an existing list select the list you want to add your new contact to.
-Continue adding your contact as described here.
+To manually add a contact to an existing list, navigate to the Contacts page and click **Add List or Segment**.
+Click **Manual Add**.
+Under the dropdown menu titled **Add to an existing list** select the list you want to add your new contact to.
+Continue adding your contact as described [here]({{root_url}}/User_Guide/Marketing_Campaigns/contacts.html#-Add-Contacts-From-a-CSV).

 {% anchor h3 %}
 Why am I receiving errors when uploading a CSV?
 {% endanchor %}

 The most common reason users receive errors when uploading CSVs is that there are incorrectly formatted dates in the CSV file.
 Make sure that your dates all have 4 year digits and are in MM/DD/YYYY format.
-If you are still having problems, double check the CSV upload steps described here.
+If you are still having problems, double check the CSV upload steps described [here]({{root_url}}/User_Guide/Marketing_Campaigns/contacts.html#-Uploading-Contacts).

 {% anchor h3 %}
 Why does my contact upload summary video show a smaller total than the number of contacts I uploaded?